nefarius/docs.nefarius.at/docs/projects/Vicius/Command-Line-Arguments.md

 !!! warning "Prerequisite for self-updating feature"
     The install routine must be run at least **once** or the self-update feature will not be available.

+!!! warning "Beware of parent path changes"
+    If the updater executable is moved to a different location, this command needs to be issued again at least once.

 ### `--uninstall`

 Removes the autostart registration and deletes the scheduled task job.